IBMCloud-Labs/kube101-1/Lab0/README.md

 4. Copy and paste your Kube configuration file in the yellow text directly into your terminal to export.

+5. Run ``kubectl cluster-info`` and your cluster info should show up.
+If not, rinse and repeat up to step 1.

 ## Helpful links

 1. Graphs and explanation of Kubernetes in more detail: https://github.com/IBM/kube101/tree/master/workshop